playday3008/ZigPicoCMake/README.md

 - `zig build clean` - Clean the build directory

 ## Quirks

+Check builds status, so you can know what board builds and what doesn't.

 - Building of code which depends on functions that uses inline volatile assembly isn't working because zig can't currently translate it, tracking issue: [ziglang/zig#18537](https://github.com/ziglang/zig/issues/18537)
 - Hazard3 isn't completely supported, currently using SiFive E21 as a workaround.